alexchandel/rust-gravity-worm-ii/README.md

 ![Screenshot of Game](https://raw.githubusercontent.com/alexchandel/rust-gravity-worm-ii/master/art/screenshot.png)

 ## Building Instructions
+I build against rust nightlies.
+Give me a shout (submit an issue) if it doesn't build and I'll fix it ASAP.

+Currently the only non-rust dependency is SDL2.
+You can install it via your system's package manager:

+Ubuntu/Debian: sudo apt-get install libsdl2-dev
+Mac OS: brew install sdl2
+Windows: echo "?"

 In a terminal, navigate to the project directory and type:
 ```
 cargo run --release